tobiasbriones/blog/mathswe/eng/automation/platform/ops/text/text-ops-_-new-add-pr-command-2024-03-23/index.md

 even when they're deep technical areas.
 That enables my communication skills to show and *prove* my work.

+One more essential aspect of this homogenous system, where everything is a function, is that **you do your work at *the right moment,* and it *immediately* becomes part of the system**.
+So, instead of waiting for a centralized "end of sprint" bureaucratic moment where, again, you have to load the overhead *you already did*, you adopt a progressive approach to decentralize the work so **you eliminate work redundancy**.

+For example, if you already explained a new feature in a PR with proper commits, you had the inertia of the underlying work at that very moment.
+Completed work must also be *immediately* available for the changelog, when versioning the repository and for blog updates, so clients or anyone involved gets efficient updates.
+You must not go back to that overhead again when you lose the inertia, so you must certainly not repeat what you already did.

 Connecting primitive work efficiently to the next abstraction level (e.g., from commits to PRs and then to blog updates) relativizes them, which results in a high ROI, provided the system keeps the functional principles.
 That is, if we